jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 The following algorithms will be tested and utilized during this analysis:

 ##### ARIMA (AutoRegressive Integrated Moving Average):
 * ARIMA is a forecasting algorithm that predicts a time series based on its own past values.
 ARIMA models use differencing to convert a non-stationary time series into stationary ones, predicting future values from historical data.

-##### KMeans:
-* Pros: Easy implementation and interpretation, guarantees convergence.
-* Cons: Trouble clustering data where clusters are of varying sizes and density

-##### KNN (Nearest Neighbors):
-* Pros: Simple, no assumptions
+Predicted values are a weighted linear combination of past values.
+Uses past values and lagged forecast errors to predict.

+##### ARMA (Autoregressive Moving Average):
+* ARMA is a forecasting algorithm that predicts time series based on its own past values.
+Uses past values, differencing (difference of consecutive values), and lagged forecast errors to predict.

+###### Pros:
+* Performs well on short term forecasts, easy to implement.

-* Cons: Slow algorithm
+###### Cons:

-##### Linear Regression:
-* Pros: Extrapolation beyond dataset, handles overfitting well
-* Cons: Prone to multicollinearity
+* Subjectivity involved in determining order of the model, poorer performance for long term forecasts.

 ##### Preliminary data preprocessing:

-##### OneHotEncoder on:
-     * Incident Type
-     * Region
-     * State

-##### Preliminary Features:
-     * Incident Type
-     * Incident Month
-     * Incident Year
-     * Incident Duration
+* Sum incidents by year
+* Create region and state dataframes.

-##### Data train and test split:
+##### Data Train and Test Split:
-     * X = features without incident duration
-     * Y = incident duration
+* Train = Incidents in years before 2015
+* Test = Incidents in years from 2015 and on (2020)

+##### Root Mean Squared Error(RMSE)
+* The standard deviation of the prediction errors and will be used to determine how accurately the model prediction fits the test.
+The lower the RMSE, the better the fit.

 ### Top 5 States: time series and preditions using ARIMA (AutoRegressive Integrated Moving Average):